-Are you publishing your own book?
-Do you need ISBN numbers encoded in the Bookland/EAN format?
+Publishing your own book?
+You need ISBN numbers encoded in the Bookland/EAN format.

-If you are a new publisher in the USA and need one or more ISBNs, you will first need to contact the US ISBN Agency that is responsible for assigning these numbers and for providing advice.
-R.R.
-Bowker, the custodian of the ISBN Agency, offers free advice and help in setting up an ISBN system.
-ISBNs are sold in units of 10, 100, and 1000; packages start at $275.00 and take about 3 weeks to be assigned.
+If you are a new publisher in the US and need one or more ISBNs, you need to contact the US ISBN Agency that is responsible for assigning these numbers: R.R.
+Bowker.
+As the custodian of the ISBN Agency, R.R.
+Bowker offers free advice and help in setting up an ISBN system.
+ISBNs can be bought one at a time, but are also sold in units of 10, 100, and 1000.

 630 Central Avenue